jenkinsci/ecutest-plugin/README.md

 tracetronic tool support terms.
 Please consult the [compatibility matrix](#compatibility) for detailed information.

+Due to the deprecation and the feature freeze of this plugin it will not support this new PRF file format.
+Consider migrating to the [ecu.test execution plugin](https://plugins.jenkins.io/ecu-test-execution/) if you want to publish the new PRF files to Jenkins.

 ## FAQ

 Frequently asked questions, common issues and error messages about the [ecu.test Jenkins Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ecu.test](https://www.tracetronic.com/products/ecu-test/) itself